 Now it’s time to pit these two database solutions against each other.
 Let’s explore how MariaDB stacks up against PostgreSQL and vice versa.

-Both MariaDB and PostgreSQL have relational database management systems (DBMs) as their primary database model.
+Both MariaDB and PostgreSQL have relational database management systems (RDBMS) as their primary database model.

 Both MariaDB and PostgreSQL employ a client/server architecture model, where the server is responsible for managing the database files, accepts connections to the database from client applications, and performs database actions on behalf of the clients.
 The client or the frontend application typically performs the database operations.